Foxe’s Book of Martyrs

 Legitimate Responses to Persecution

 Then Jesus offered another principle as relevant to us today as it was to the Twelve.
 "When they persecute you in this city, flee ye into another" (Matt.
 10:23a).
-There is no merit in remaining under persecution or in accepting a martyr’s death if we can escape in an honorable fashion.
+There is no merit in remaining under persecution or in accepting a martyr’s death if we can escape honorably.
 It is dishonorable to save ourselves by denying our Lord, but it is not dishonorable to flee.
 That is generally the course of wisdom.
-Often in Paul’s ministry, he left a city when the opposition grew so hot that the only alternative to leaving was dying.
+Often in Paul’s ministry, he left a city when the opposition grew so heated that the only alternative to leaving was dying.
 It made no sense to let his enemies stop his ministry.
 It was better to preserve his ministry by evading them.
 Yet he never turned tail and ran like a coward.
 His whole career of preaching the unpopular gospel of Christ was a demonstration of courage in the midst of exceeding danger.

 Likewise, all of us in ministry today must be both courageous and cunning in contending with persecutors.
 The devil’s purpose is to crush the work of God.
 Rather than cooperate with his purpose by presenting ourselves as the next victims, we should employ tactics that will keep the work of God going.
 When persecutors mount an attack, any defense that does not compromise our principles is legitimate.
 We can stall, obstruct, negotiate, appease, or even hide.
 If all else fails, it is time to flee.